 Day 3 – Achill Island – Sligo – Donegal

-The Marco Polo Guide recommends setting of bright and early from Westport and taking the hours drive out to Achill Island and describes Achill Island as ‘a big ragged outline attached to the mainland by a bridge road.
+The Marco Polo Guide I was following recommended setting off bright and early from Westport and taking the hours drive out to Achill Island and describes Achill Island as ‘a big ragged outline attached to the mainland by a bridge road.
 This Irish speaking Island, superbly mountainous, is Ireland’s largest.’
 After reading this I was sold so I headed that way, which is still a long the Wild Atlantic Way.

 I quickly saw signs for the beach on Achill Island and pulled into the car park.
 The beach was relatively quiet and the rain that I had experienced on the drive here was just stopping however the cloud was still very low.
 I took a walk along the beach and the quietness and remoteness really stunned me and made me incredibly calm and appreciative of this trip and what I had seen so far.